yousefelassal/quote-cron/README.md

 > No one has ever become poor by giving.

 > We know the truth, not only by the reason, but by the heart.

+> A good head and a good heart are always a formidable combination.